johnmatthiggins/radix-vs-merge/README.md

 268435456   |  4315.325000   |  10005.499000  |  21392.694000  |  37418.750000
 536870912   |  8646.464000   |  20381.668000  |  43468.269000  |  77373.655000
 1073741824  |  17323.420000  |  41682.340000  |  88291.346000  |  159929.789000

+As you can see, both radix sort algorithms were much faster than the merge sort algorithms.
+The 8-bit merge sort algorithm even got beat by the 32 bit radix sort.